+This remedy is the go-to remedy that my grandmother, aunts, and mother used - and still use - for a hacking cough.
 Hope you won't need this but if you do, make sure to finish it within a day.
 Freshness is the key.

 First Image: CC image of Asian Pears via Flickr

-And what’s great about honey?
-It’s very effective against infections.
+- Honey - honey is anti-viral and very effective against infections.
 In fact, it can be even more effective than antibiotics!

 Asian Pear and Honey Cough Remedy

-- Large Asian Pear
+- 1 Large Asian pear

-- High quality pure organic honey
+- ¼ cup high quality pure organic honey

 - 3-5 Pieces of Sliced Ginger